 A clearly defined communication policy that fosters openness and accountability for every stage in manufacturing creates a harmonious partnership.
 A pleasant, knowledgeable management contact person available to address ideas, concerns, and updates in development through the length of the partnership enhances collaboration.

-Experienced CMs confidently add innovation and improvements to medical device design.
+An experienced contract manufacturer can confidently add innovation and improvements to medical device design.
 Their vast experience with different equipment and technologies will have new answers for your device in areas that were overlooked before.
 This is important in the context of the validation process.
 Less experienced manufacturers are reluctant to initiate design for manufacturability and reliability because of the time and cost involved in the validation process.
 A professional CM won’t hesitate to challenge the status quo just to avoid the paperwork involved in modifying a design when it will increase the quality of the product.

-A CM must develop a permanent supply chain database network of multiple vendors in various locales for acquiring raw materials.
+A contract manufacturer must develop a permanent supply chain database network of multiple vendors in various locales for acquiring raw materials.
 Cooperation with the suppliers leads to transparency of inventory levels, delivery capacity, and flexibility which minimizes costs.
 Localization activities and understanding cultural norms, reduce the time lag on customs, exports, and logistics.
 Differences in costs between countries can be prohibitive.
-The trade-off between quality vs. costs is best determined by an experienced CM.
+The trade-off between quality vs. costs is best determined by an experienced contract manufacturer.
 OEMs that seek a manufacturing partner to take on sourcing of raw materials need to rely on the CM’s network and ability to find the highest quality vendors for the best price point.

 Choosing the right partner to develop and produce your medical device products, plays a critical role in how you bring your products to market and can make or break a medical device product’s success.
 Contact us to discover how Quasar’s 30-year experience, infrastructure, and know-how, can help you bring the best version of your medical device to market.